jameskimmel/deSEC_DynDNS/README.md

 # deSEC_DynDNS

 deSEC_DynDNS is a DynDNS for DeSEC.io written in bash.
-It only issues an update command, when your IP has changed.
+It only issues an update command when your IP has changed.